-The Selection Committee will review the ranking list of applications, based on their score and taking into account the evaluators' comments.
+The Selection Committee will examine the shortlist of applications based on the scores awarded and the evaluators' comments.
 The Selection Committee may modify the ranking only in justified cases if this is necessary for the achievement of the goals of the project and may make adjustments to the budgets of selected projects, only if this is deemed necessary in cases of non-eligible activities/costs and/or overbudgeted activities.
 In such cases, the Bodossaki Foundation/NGO Support Centre may request relevant clarifications from the CSOs.
-The Selection Committee will ensure that at least 70% of the selected projects of the 1st thematic area/outcome "Preventing and combating gender-based violence" will have women as the main target group and that at least 20% of the selected projects will be under the 2nd thematic area/outcome "Preventing and combating violence against children".
+The Selection Committee will ensure that at least 30% of the budget of each call will be allocated to small-scale